 Homeless Housing Program

-Housing, Homelessness and Community Development Department
+Housing, Homelessness and Community Development Division

 The Homeless Housing Program (HHP) facilitates human services to support housing stability and individual safety.
 HHP administers and oversees funding for housing stability and services programs.